What Are The Best Tom Brady Rookie Cards?

 There’s 44 different official base Tom Brady rookie cards, not including parallels and inserts, with only 1 autographed option.

-What Is Tom Brady’s Rookie Card Worth?
+What Are Tom Brady Rookie Cards Worth?

-All Tom Brady rookie cards fetch huge money on the secondary market these days, usually in the tens and hundreds of thousands, depending on which card and what condition it’s in.
-The 2000 Playoff Contenders #144 card can sell for millions of dollars in top grade.
+Most Tom Brady rookie cards fetch huge money on the secondary market these days, usually in the tens and hundreds of thousands, depending on which card and what condition it’s in.

 Jason Clarke